markohautala/portfolio-project-2/README.md

 #### Bug 3
 - When I deployed my project early, it all looked like it should on my desktop but on my iphone IOS the text in the buttons were blue but on the desktop version they were black.
 Apperently, IOS sets button colors to a initial blue color.
 Also buttons on IOS dont have border-color but on my chrome and windows they did.
 This was fixed by first adding a border-color of black with 2px thickness and finally I had to specify the color inside of the buttons to black, so that it would "overwrite" the default styling from the IOS-units.
 This fixed the issue.

+#### Bug 4
+- When I made my website responsive using media queries I noticed that the "footer crashed with the main-element".
+They overlapped but they are suppose to be own sections on their own places.
+I tried to change "height: 100vh;" to "height: 100%;" instead and this solved all the issues instantly.

 <hr>

 ## Lighthouse testing and result